survivejs/webpack-book/manuscript/building_with_webpack/04_adding_hashes_to_filenames.md

 ## Setting Up Hashing

-We have already done half of the work needed for a hashing setup to work.
-In the previous chapter we extracted a manifest to make Webpack build results reliable.
-We are missing just one thing, hashes.
-To generate the hashes, we need to tweak the `output` configuration slightly:
+We have already split our application into `app.js` and `vendor.js` bundles and set up a separate `manifest` that bootstraps it.
+To get the hashing behavior we are after, we should generate `app.d587bbd6e38337f5accd.js` and `vendor.dc746a5db4ed650296e1.js` kind of files instead.

+To make the setup work, our configuration is missing one vital part, the placeholders.
+Include them to the production configuration as follows:

 **webpack.config.js**